kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 (2) In `key` field, you define the name of the tag.

 (3) In `weight` field, you define proportional load that the group should take.
-Default is calculated based on the order and might and first in the list is going to have the highest weight while the last the lowest.
+Default values are calculated based on the order of the list.
 Example:
 ```yaml
 affinityTags: